slipsnip/das-zeit-machen/README.md

 # das-zeit-machen
-Life, time and todo organiser for programmers
+Life, time and todo organiser for programmers to take the leap
-Take the leap